 Each year, the U.S. Global AIDS Coordinator and staff from the Office of Global AIDS Coordinator meet with PEPFAR South Africa staff, the South African Government, implementing partners, and civil society organizations to plan PEPFAR’s activities for the coming year.
 At the end of this planning process, a Country Operational Plan (COP) is created, which details PEPFAR’s priorities, activities it will support, and budget information.

-Read the South Africa Country Operational Plan for October 2019 to September 2020 (COP19).
+Read the South Africa Country Operational Plan for October 2020 to September 2021 (COP20).
 Find more information on the COP process and results from previous years here.